1. First, you need to download Object2Terrain.cs and put in inside Unity Editor folder.

 Let’s hide original mesh and leave the Terrain to see it better.

 You can edit the terrain if you want.
-Select Terrain and do whatever you can with Unity Terrain Editor (create hills, paint texture, grass, trees, etc.).
+Select Terrain and do whatever you want by using Unity Terrain Editor (create hills, paint texture, grass, trees, etc.).

 If you create the Terrain Prefab, it won’t work after you close Unity and run it again!
 That’s because Unity Terrain should have Terrain Data file, which is NOT created using Object2Terrain converter: